immutable/imx-examples/docs/onboarding.md

 cp .env.example .env
 ```

-Set the onboarding private key in `.env`
+Set the onboarding private key in `.env`.
+Your private key will be used to create a signed payload and will not be sent to our backend services.

 ```sh
 OWNER_ACCOUNT_PRIVATE_KEY=YOUR_PRIVATE_KEY